CMPS-6100/lab-02-template/lab-02.md

 7. Implement `calculate_decade_averages()`.
 Again, similar to above, just a different scope of time

 8. With the calculation functions implemented, now implement `get_yearly_averages()`.
-This function returns a list of the averages for each year.
+This function returns a list of the averages for the specified years.
 The return is structured as a list of tuples.
 Every tuple contains its year, and the three averages: precipitation, high, and low.
-By default, there should be a tuple for every year in the dataset.
-If a list of years is passed into this function, then only return the data for those years.

 9. Implement `get_decadal_averages()`.
 This is the same as `get_yearly_averages()` except now on the decade scale.